Why You Shoudn’t Ask for Tips

 As a self-employed service provider, you have full control over what you charge.
 If you feel your pricing doesn’t reflect the value of your work, it’s up to you to adjust your rates—not to rely on clients to make up the difference with a tip.

-2. It Feels Tacky and Unprofessional
+2. It comes across as Unprofessional

 3. Clients Want to Know What to Expect